 We’ve all been there.
 You subscribe to a product/service that you’re super excited about and then you receive a robotic, automated customer service email with absolutely no signs of human life.
 I know for me personally, it’s enough to turn me off a company for good.

 The importance of the human touch when it comes to customer support interactions is often overlooked and seen as a “nice to have” rather than an essential part of cultivating a strong, lasting relationship with your customers.

 “But how am I supposed to have enough time to write a personalized, engaging response to each customer?” you may ask.
-Enter, the email template.
-We’ve put together a list of 5 email templates for every scenario, guaranteed to increase your customer satisfaction and save you hours of planning and writing time in the process.
+Enter, the customer service email template.
+We’ve put together a list of 5 customer service email templates for every scenario, guaranteed to increase your customer satisfaction and save you hours of planning and writing time in the process.
 You’re welcome 😃.